GCOM7140/group-project/README.md

 for the purposes this group project.
 The data sets we'll cover in class for this purpose include the following:

-* [thejuicelaundry] - an R data package with transaction information for all of TJL's locations from October 11, 2016 to December 31, 2018.
+* The [juicelaundry] R data package that has transaction information for all of TJL's locations from October 11, 2016 to December 31, 2018.
 * [Google Trends] - search interest data for topics relevant to The Juice Laundry.